Ben Brown (journalist)

-Benjamin Russell Brown (born 26 May 1960) is a British journalist and news presenter for BBC News.
-Ben Brown is currently a presenter on BBC News at One (1:00pm), BBC Weekend News, BBC News Channel and BBC World News.
+Benjamin Russell Brown (born 26 May 1960) is an English journalist and news presenter best known for presenting BBC News programmes, including News at One and Weekend News.

 Early life

 Benjamin Russell Brown was born on 26 May 1960 in Kent.
 He is the son of the ITN newscaster Antony Brown.
 Brown was educated at Sutton Valence School, an independent school near Maidstone.
 During his time at school, Brown was on the debating team, and took second place in the national debating championships.
-He won an Open Scholarship to Keble College, Oxford, where he studied Philosophy, politics and economics, before graduating from the Cardiff School of Journalism, Media and Cultural Studies with a diploma with distinction.
+He won an Open Scholarship to Keble College, Oxford, where he studied Philosophy, Politics and Economics, before graduating from the Cardiff School of Journalism, Media and Cultural Studies with a Diploma with a Distinction.
 He joined Radio Clyde in Glasgow as a reporter, and later became a reporter for Radio City in Liverpool.